STATEMENT AND BIO

 Paz’s artistic practice is influenced by her spiritual quest.
 She left Israel, her home country, at the age of 19 to spend a year in an Indian Ashram before moving to Los Angeles to train in Tai Chi and has studied with Buddhist masters in various traditions for the past three decades.
 She is a member of the Order of Interbeing in the lineage of the world-renowned Zen master Thich Nhat Hanh.

-Paz began her career as a dancer and changed direction to become a visual artist with an initial emphasis on representational and abstract sculpture using traditional methods and materials such as carving stone and casting bronze.
+Paz began her career as a dancer and changed direction to become a visual artist.
+She initially emphasized traditional methods and materials such as carving stone and casting bronze.

-Fifteen years ago, a radical change in her artistic practice transformed her subject matter and process, resulting in works that express fragility and impermanence, represented in installations, collages, painting and prints using a broad range of mixed media and found objects.
+A radical change in her artistic practice transformed her subject matter and process, resulting in works that express impermanence and the fragility of our existence, represented in installations, collages, painting and prints using a broad range of mixed media and found objects.

-Currently, Perelman is integrating the existential challenges faced by the climate emergency into her work.
+Currently, Perlman is integrating the existential challenges faced by the climate emergency into her work, with a focus on large scale installations.

 Perlman trained initially at the Beeldhoudenschool art school in Amsterdam and after moving to the UK, completed a two year course at the Art Academy, London, before graduating with a BA in Fine Arts from Central St Martins, University of Arts, London.